|Click here to build your own site on 1&1.com|

 Donald Hamilton Worship Page

-I just got a message from Keith Wease about his new ebook about Matt Helm:
+I got a message a while back from Keith Wease about his new ebook about Matt Helm:

 I've followed your website for quite a while, especially while trying to find Gordon.
 I'm a long time Matt Helm fan and I wrote the prequel to the series, entitled "MATT HELM: The War Years."
 I used Donald Hamilton's many references in his books to Matt's WWII experiences, filled in the details, and added some of my own (yes, Tina is in the book).
 It took about 2 years to find Gordon and finalize an agreement to publish the book.
 Finally, it has been done.
 Gordon liked the book and recommended it to Titan Books (the company reprinting the series), and it is pending their decision right now.
 In the meantime, I published it as a Kindle book on Amazon.
 Here's a link, if you are interested: